satra/NiPyPe-Paper/nipype_paper.rst

 mechanism.
 Since the inputs are the same nothing needs to be executed again.
 If, however, a highpass filter parameter of specify\_model would have been change some of the nodes (but not all) would have to rerun.
-NiPyPe automatically establish which nodes require rerunning.
+NiPyPe automatically determines which nodes require rerunning.

 .. figure:: images/image02.png
    :align: center